Send files over WiFi from your browser to any phone or PC

 The service runs on your browser, and can scan through other devices running the same service in other browsers.
 The devices also need to be in the same network.

-Sharing files through Sharedrop is pretty simple.
+Sharing files through Pairdrop is pretty simple.
 Devices found during the scan become visible with unique names.
 Tap them to send a file, left click to send a message.
 If you are on mobile, tap and hold the bubble to send a message.

 Technical details and caution

 WebRTC is a protocol that runs over P2P connection.
 It uses direct IP addresses connections on both ends for better connectivity.
 This raises some privacy concerns for many, but snapdrop only works on local network.
 WebRTC works both on the internet and in your local network.
 If you use a privacy focused browser, it may block WebRTC to prevent your IP leaking on the internet.
-Services like Sharedrop require WebRTC feature to be enabled.
+Services like Pairdrop require WebRTC feature to be enabled.
 So you might need to turn these settings on to share and transfer messages and files.

 Summary